Plex on Ubuntu Desktop

 How to attach the Plex Icon to the start bar:

 By default when a computer is turned on Plex Media Server will need to be activated manually.
+Simply start Plex Media Server by clicking on the icon pinned to the taskbar.

 How to add content to the Plex Media Server: